codemod-com/codemod/apps/vsce/README.md

 ## 1. Discover

--   Intuita is **a one-stop shop for discovering & sharing quality-governed codemods.** You don't need to install and run many codemod engines for each dependency.
+-   Codemod is **a one-stop shop for discovering & sharing quality-governed codemods.** You don't need to install and run many codemod engines for each dependency.
 Simply search for your framework codemods and click run.
 With codemod deep links, you can reach & run your target codemod with just one click.

 ![Discover Codemods](https://github.com/codemod-com/intuita-docs/raw/main/static/img/vsce/vsce-discover.gif)